 Five years ago this week, I placed a call to The Hotline to ascertain if I was, as suspected, involved in an emotionally abusive relationship.
 After delivering an affirmative verdict, my advocate informed me that emotional abuse is not only more difficult to identify than physical abuse, but it’s also more difficult to recover from.
-She said the scars last even longer.
-This was not welcome news.
+She said the scars can last even longer.
+This was not particularly welcome news.

 She labeled my on again/off again boyfriend as an abuser, and said he would have treated any woman he dated the same way – I just happened to be the one who came along.
 She insisted I had simply been dealt a bad hand, as if I’d been playing a game of chance.

 This all flew in the face of everything I believed, like how we attract relationships that help us evolve.
 And that we play our relationship roles with mental, emotional and behavioral patterns, based in the past.
 I believed life was always unfolding for my good (even when I couldn’t see it that way).
 I’d known myself as an equal co-creator of all my previous relationship challenges.
 Why was this one different?

 I also didn’t believe my boyfriend would treat any woman the same way.
 I’d long ago learned we teach people how to treat us.
 These other women who supposedly would have had the same experience with him may have handled things quite differently, therefore shifting the dynamics of the relationship.

 For instance, in the early stages, another woman who believed she was being relentlessly judged, criticized, berated, falsely accused and blamed may not have accepted this as willingly as I did.
 She may not have been trying to learn unconditional love as a spiritual practice.